jmettraux/aac_magic/src/spells.md

 A disk of darkness hiding what is below or behind it.

 Some people weave it in dark places to hide traps and trenches.
-Some weavers place its threads over nothing, just to scare already scared foes.
+Some casters place its threads over nothing, just to scare already scared foes.

 It just looks like a pool of darkness.